The Impact of Data Distribution on Q-learning with Function Approximation: Assessing the Impact of Data Distribution in Offline RL

+Finally, according to finding (iii), it appears to also be important that the distribution induced by the dataset is not very far from the distribution induced by one of the optimal policies of the MDP, even if all state-action pairs are present in the dataset.
+Again, we hypothesize that this finding can be explained by the fact that certain distributions prevent the propagation of $Q$-values throughout the iterations of the algorithm.
+Further investigations should be carried out in order to understand if this problem can be circumvented by using more sophisticated sampling techniques such as prioritized replaying.
+We leave such research direction for future work.

-Finally, as seen in Fig. \ref{fig:exp_results:distance_plot}, the performance of DQN and CQL is dependent on the exact experimental setting, namely on whether coverage is enforced or not.
+\paragraph{On the optimism vs pessimism tradeoff} As seen in Fig. \ref{fig:exp_results:distance_plot}, the performance of DQN and CQL is dependent on whether coverage is enforced or not.
 When dataset coverage is not enforced (Fig. \ref{fig:exp_results:distance_plot} (a)), CQL outperforms DQN, especially for distributions close to that of optimal policies (as can also be seen in Fig. \ref{fig:exp_results:coverage} (a)).
 However, when coverage is enforced (Fig. \ref{fig:exp_results:distance_plot} (b)), DQN outperforms CQL, especially for distributions that are more distant to that of optimal policies, as can be seen in Fig. \ref{fig:exp_results:distance_plot} (b).
 This is due to the fact that both algorithms balance the tradeoff between optimism and pessimism in different ways.
 DQN is very optimistic and fails under low-coverage settings, since it propagates erroneous $Q$-values during the execution of the algorithm.
 However, due to its optimistic nature, it outperforms CQL when coverage is enforced, taking advantage of information that is underrepresented in the dataset.
 CQL, on the other hand, outperforms DQN under low coverage settings since, due to its pessimistic nature, prevents the propagation of erroneous $Q$-values.
 However, when valuable but underrepresented information is present in the dataset, the pessimism of CQL prevents learning, and CQL is outperformed by DQN.